-To understand our changing environment, detailed observations are needed to build more robust datasets and models to guide decision-making.
-By participating in environmental citizen science, youth can help meet this need, and they love the chance to contribute to the grown-up world and be of value while they learn and mature.
-Today, affordable, consumer friendly technologies such as smart phones and hand-held GPS devices and inexpensive scientific instruments allow individual citizen scientists to contribute meaningful, reliable environmental measurements.
-This capability is already demonstrated in bird watching, stream monitoring, and the GLOBE Program among other areas.
-By contributing to the creation of a young army of scientific observers, YLACES will extend the reach of professional research and monitoring systems including NASA and NOAA satellites..
+To understand our changing environment, frequent, detailed observations are needed to build robust datasets and models to guide decision-making.
+By participating in environmental citizen science, youth can help meet this need, and they appreciate the chance to contribute to the scientific community while they learn and mature.
+Today, affordable, consumer-friendly technologies such as smart phones, hand-held GPS devices, and inexpensive scientific instruments allow individual citizen scientists to contribute meaningful, reliable environmental measurements.
+This capability is already demonstrated in bird watching, stream monitoring, and the GLOBE Program among other intiatives.
+By contributing to the creation of a young army of scientific observers, YLACES extends the reach of professional research and monitoring systems such as NASA and NOAA satellites.

 The environment offers a wealth of topics appropriate for student research including ones comprehensible by young students.
-The means are available and readily affordable for youth in formal and informal learning situations to do research projects.
-There are a host of motivations for investigating the environment.
+The means are available and readily affordable for youth to participate in both formal and informal learning situations to do research projects.

 YLACES makes grants of equipment, materials, and supplies to those engaging youth in environmental citizen science taking and reporting data for scientific use.
-This initiates students in doing science taking advantage of their desire to make meaningful contributions to our knowledge of Earth and the systems that comprise it.
+This initiates students in doing science as well as taking advantage of their desire to make meaningful contributions to our knowledge of the Earth and its systems.

 Students are encouraged to go beyond observing to doing research projects and experiencing the scientific method.
-YLACES sponsors Student Reearch Colloquia where students complete the research process by presenting their resuts and learning from peer and professional comments on their work.
-This also rewards students by givoing them a chance to be part of a community of fellow learners.
+YLACES sponsors Student Research Symposia where students complete the research process by presenting their results and learning from peer and professional feedback on their work.
+This also rewards students by giving them a chance to be part of a community of fellow learners.

-YLACES also funds creative ideas and systemic initiatives to help adding student research to science instruction, recognizes sustained contributions to youth doing environmental science through the annual awards of the YES Medal and grant, and advocating for youth learning science by doing science.
+YLACES also funds creative ideas and systemic initiatives to incorporate student research into science instruction, recognizes sustained contributions to youth doing environmental science through the annual awards of the YES Medal and accompanying grant and advocating for youth learning science by doing science.